North Norfolk Railway: Preservation history

 The Midland & Great Northern Joint Railways Preservation Society formed in April 1959, initially hoping to save the 22-mile long to section; later, the North Walsham to and Themelthorpe to Melton Constable sections.
 After these plans proved impossible, attention turned to the 3 mi section of line between Sheringham and Weybourne.
 In 1963, the Society formed North Norfolk Railways Limited, initially required to be titled the Central Norfolk Enterprises due to not owning any railway, to preserve and operate the line.

 Sheringham station was still being used by British Rail services and, by the time the purchase had been completed, track lifting had taken place at Weybourne and some way towards Sheringham.
 Work on rebuilding the line started in 1965 and Sheringham station was leased by the society following closure in 1967 with two steam locomotives, two diesel railbuses and the LNER Quad-Art set being delivered on 4 June 1967.

 Initially, trains were only operated for members.
-Operations over the line were later authorised through a Light Railway Order; the first was issued in 1975, under control of British Rail, and independently from 1976.
-An amendment order was issued in 1987, relating to the extension of the NNR to a new station site at Holt - using a parcel of land originally purchased as the junction for the never-built Blakeney branch.
+Operations over the line were later authorised through a light railway order; the first was the British Railways Board (Sheringham and Weybourne) Light Railway Order 1973 (SI 1973/998), under control of British Rail, and independently following the British Railways Board (Sheringham and Weybourne) Light Railway (Transfer) Order 1976 (SI 1976/702).
+The North Norfolk (Extension and Amendment) Light Railway Order 1987 (SI 1987/950) was issued relating to the extension of the NNR to a new station site at Holt – using a parcel of land originally purchased as the junction for the never-built Blakeney branch.

 At Sheringham, the line has now been reconnected to the town's main station on the National Rail network, via an occasional-use level crossing; crossings by charter trains and visiting rolling stock are anticipated not to exceed 12 times a year.
 The North Norfolk Railway also operate a number of dining trains over the entire surviving section of the M&GN, between Holt and Cromer, during summer months.
 Services began in 2016, working in partnership with the North Yorkshire Moors Railway, who were already a licensed operator on Network Rail.
 The Tourist information Centre and public toilets, that sat on the footprint of part of the trackbed between the station and the network rail link, were demolished and rebuilt in the style of the station, releasing the trackbed alignment for this development.